waku-org/waku-rlnv2-contract/test/README.md

 ## Usage

+Add environment variable `MAX_SUPPLY` to set the maximum supply of the token, otherwise it defaults to 10 million tokens.

 ### Deploy new TestStableToken with proxy contract

-This script deploys both the proxy and the TestStableToken implementation, initializing the proxy to point to the new implementation.
+This script deploys both the proxy contract and the TestStableToken implementation contract, initializing the proxy to point to the new implementation.

 ```bash
 ETH_FROM=$DEPLOYER_ACCOUNT_ADDRESS forge script script/DeployTokenWithProxy.s.sol:DeployTokenWithProxy --rpc-url $RPC_URL --broadcast --private_key $DEPLOYER_ACCOUNT_PRIVATE_KEY